pablodecm/paper-inferno/paper/paper.md

 methods can be applied effectively.
 From here onwards, $b$ will be used to denote the dimensionality of the summary statistic $\boldsymbol{s}(D)$.

-While there might be infinite ways to construct $\boldsymbol{s} (D)$, we are only interested in those summary statistics that are informative about the subset of interest
+While there might be infinite ways to construct a summary statistic
+$\boldsymbol{s} (D)$, we are
+only interested in those that are informative about the subset of interest
 $\boldsymbol{\omega} \in \mathcal{\Omega} \subseteq \mathcal{\Theta}$
 of the model parameters.
 The concept of statistical